Journey Together with Author and coach Lauren Hunter

 5 Things You Can’t Rush

-· In: Motherhood
+· In: Growth, Faith, Motherhood

 We live in a microwave, Wi-Fi hotspot culture.
 We want it now; we want it fast; we want it yesterday.
 Thanks to many technological advances like the Internet, smartphones, Netflix, and yes, even the microwave from the 80s, most everyone, including me, has lost patience for the process of many aspects of life that just can’t be rushed.